Letter from the Senior Leadership Team

-The Code of Ethics outlines expected behavior for all Company employees, members of the Board of Directors, Officers, agents, consultants, contract labor, or others, when they are representing or acting for the corporation.
+The Code of Ethics outlines expected behavior for all Company employees, members of the Board of Directors, officers, agents, consultants, contract labor, or others, when they are representing or acting for the Company.
 We will conduct our business fairly, impartially, in an ethical and proper manner, and in full compliance with all applicable laws and regulations.
 In conducting its business, integrity must underlie all Company relationships, including those with customers, suppliers, communities and among employees.
 Employees will not engage in conduct or activity that may raise questions as to the Company’s honesty, impartiality, reputation or otherwise cause embarrassment to the Company.

 Those subject to this Code of Ethics will ensure that they comply.
 Each employee agrees that he or she:

 - Will not engage in any activity that might create a conflict of interest for the Company or for themselves individually.